SoliceIO/solice-brand/README.md

-Oficial Solice Branding Guidelines for Internal and External use
+Official Solice Branding Guidelines for Internal and External use